marcozakaria/Unity-Shaders-from-Shader-Toy/README.md

 # Shaders from Shader Toy

-Converted shaders from Shadertoy to Unity Shading Language
+Converted shaders from ShaderToy to Unity Shading Language

  Unity 2019.3.0f1